 Ralcorp Holdings is a leading producer of private-label consumer packaged foods.
 Ralcorp also sells frozen bakery products to in-store bakeries, restaurants and food service customers.
 The company’s six divisions have about 9,000 employees.
 The company needed to improve its safety procedures to establish and ensure best practices across all its facilities.
 This case study shows how the company use group-based training and automated recordkeeping to achieve its safety goals.

 Rapid methods of pathogen testing have been gaining acceptance in the food industry.
 Recent advances in technology result in faster detection and identification of pathogens, more convenient, more sensitive, more reproducible, and more specific than conventional methods.
+This article will detail several rapid pathogen detection methods, their benefits, and offer guidance to which ones your company should choose.

 A rapid, accurate, and reliable molecular test for STEC detection from a variety of food samples.